 If you apply for the Spark Cash Select 0% Intro APR Card, it’s important that you enter all required information completely and accurately.
 Knowingly reporting false or misleading information on a credit card application is a federal crime.

-There is no minimum credit score to get a credit card, if any credit card will do.
-Some credit card companies don’t even check applicants’ credit history, and the main approval requirement is that you earn more money than you spend.
-So it’s certainly possible to get a credit card even if you have a very low credit score or no credit score at all.… read full answer
+There is no minimum credit score needed to get a credit card.
+Some credit card companies don’t even check applicants’ credit history, so it’s certainly possible to get a credit card even if you have a very low credit score or no credit score at all.

-But there is a difference between getting approved for a credit card in general and getting one of the better offers.
+But there is a difference between getting approved for a credit card in general and getting one of the better offers.… read full answer

 The credit score needed for credit card approval ultimately depends on which specific card you want to get.
 Most of the time, credit card companies have a credit score tier they’re looking for, and applicants will need a score in the required tier (or higher) for a good chance of approval.
 The tiers are bad, fair, good and excellent.